4 October 2024 Friday sermon: Reaction

-The number of participants in this Friday prayer is estimated to be around a thousand Iranian individuals.
+The number of participants in the Friday prayer was estimated to be around a thousand Iranian individuals.

-Al Jazeera English correspondent Resul Serdar reported that Khamenei conveyed a message to Israel by conducting Friday prayers during this critical period, indicating that the Iranian authorities are not seeking refuge.
-He believes that Khamenei's emphasis on unity, amidst the heightened possibility of war, serves as a call for a coordinated response against Israel.
+Al Jazeera English correspondent Resul Serdar reported that Khamenei conveyed a message to Israel by conducting Friday prayers during this critical period, indicating that the Iranian authorities were not seeking refuge.
+He believed that Khamenei's emphasis on unity, amidst the heightened possibility of war, served as a call for a coordinated response against Israel.

 According to a BBC report, following the assassination of Sayyid Hassan Nasrallah, the leader of Hezbollah, there were indications that Ayatollah Khamenei had altered his location.
-However, by attending Friday prayers, Khamenei demonstrated that he has no intention of going into hiding.
+However, by attending Friday prayers, Khamenei demonstrated that he had no intention of going into hiding.

 The Guardian reported that the leader of Iran demonstrated the support of the Iranian people for the airstrike on Israel by gathering a large crowd at the Grand Mosalla mosque in Tehran.
 This show of solidarity followed the killing of Haniyeh, Hassan Nasrallah, and Abbas Nilforoushan, one of the commanders of the Iranian Revolutionary Guard Corps.

 Sina Azdi, an adjunct professor at George Washington University and an expert on Iran's national security, stated that Ali Khamenei conveyed messages in his speech emphasizing solidarity with the authorities and Arab groups, as well as the necessity for domestic support in response to Iran's actions against Israel.
 Azdi noted that Khamenei's remarks suggest that Iran responds in a rational manner and will not act impulsively; however, in the event of an Israeli attack, Iran will certainly retaliate.